SarahAsbury/PolygenicRiskScore/README.md

 - Change **/home/fosterlab/SA/GWAS/canbind/CBN_GWAS_files/GRCh37-run2** to the new directory containing the raw target data.
 This will need to be replaced for both the -f and -r flags.

 #### Rule: FinalizeQC
-- Change **canbind-qc** after the --out flag to the name of the target database and provide indication that this is the final QCed target database.
+- Change **canbind-qc** after the --out flag to the name of the target database.
+It is suggested this new name provides some indication that this is the final QCed target database.

 ## PRS Pipeline Instructions